Should you buy a car before bankruptcy?

 Whether the vehicle will be protected

-The bankruptcy trustee or your lender will likely require you to reaffirm your debt, meaning you will continue to make payments on it like you did before filing for bankruptcy.
+The bankruptcy trustee or your lender will likely require you to reaffirm your debt, meaning you will continue to make payments on it as you did before filing for bankruptcy.

 The equity is determined by the car’s value compared to the amount you owe.
-So when you’re looking for vehicles before bankruptcy, ensure that they don’t exceed the exemption amount.
+When you’re looking for vehicles before bankruptcy, ensure your equity won’t exceed the exemption amount — either $4,000 or a limit set by your state.
 If the car you buy does, you may be forced to sell it to pay off other creditors.

 Type of bankruptcy being filed

-Chapter 13 creates a payment plan for your current debts, which includes any nonexempt equity your vehicle has.
-If you aren’t able to repay this, you’ll need to sell the car yourself or turn it back over to the lender.
+Chapter 13 creates a payment plan for your current debts, including anything you owe on the car.
+If you can’t repay this, you’ll need to sell the car yourself or turn it back over to the lender.